 Size and Stomata

-Sun leaves deal with more heat and drying wind in their exposed locations, but rapid photosynthesis and small chloroplasts allow for a smaller leaf.
-The smaller surface area protects against drying too.
+Sun leaves deal with more heat and drying wind in their exposed locations, but rapid photosynthesis and small chloroplasts allow for a smaller leaf, and the smaller surface area protects against drying too.
 Shade leaves expand in size to collect as much light as possible.
 Their sheltered locations guard against water loss.
-Sun and shade leaves also differ in their tiny pore-like openings, usually concentrated on the protected undersides of the leaves.
-Known as stomata, these pores are smaller in sun leaves, but they compensate by being more dense.
+Sun and shade leaves also differ in their tiny, porelike openings, usually concentrated on the protected underside of the leaves.
+Known as stomata, these pores are smaller in sun leaves, but they compensate by being denser.
 Shade-leaf stomata are larger and much fewer in number.

 Thickness and Layers

 Differences in surface area between sun and shade leaves also relate to their mass.
-Sun leaves are small in area, but they are thick.
-Shade leaves are large and thin.
+Sun leaves are small in area, but they are thick, and shade leaves are large and thin.
 Plant leaves have several different layers, similar to human skin.
 The outer layer protects, while the inner layers handle photosynthesis and the exchange of gases.
-The first protected inner layer, just beneath the leaf surface, is where photosynthesis happens.
+The first protected inner layer just beneath the leaf surface is where photosynthesis happens.
 The next layer supports the process.
-In sun leaves, the photosynthesis layer is thick and the cells are packed tight.
-In shade leaves -- larger in size and surface area -- the layer is thin and cells are less dense.
+In sun leaves, the photosynthesis layer is thick, and the cells are packed tight.
+In shade leaves, larger in size and surface area, the layer is thin, and cells are less dense.

 Adaptability and Acclimation

 When leaves have adapted and become either sun or shade leaves, they work most efficiently at that light level.
 Sun leaves aren't prepared to capture low light any more than shade leaves are ready for full sun.
 Moved to a new location with higher or lower light, the leaves can't process light as they normally would.
-Fortunately, sun leaves can become shade leaves, and vice versa.
-This is why gradual change is so important when you move plants between the indoors and outdoors.
-Acclimate your plant a little at a time, and its sun and shade leaves can adjust.
+Fortunately, sun leaves can become shade leaves and vice versa, and this is why gradual change is so important when you move plants between the indoors and outdoors.
+Acclimate your plant a little at a time so its sun and shade leaves can adjust.